imbo/imbo/docs/installation/installation.rst

 Database setup
 --------------

 If you choose to use a RDMS to store data in, you will need to manually create a database, a user and the tables Imbo stores information in.
-Below you will find schema's for different RDMS's.
+Below you will find schemas for different RDMSs.
 You will find information regarding how to authenticate against the RDMS of you choice in the :ref:`configuration` topic.

 MySQL
 ~~~~~